bloxstraplabs/bloxstrap/README.md

 ## Features
 Here's some of the features that Bloxstrap provides over the stock Roblox bootstrapper:

+* Ability to disable the Desktop app
+* Persistent file modifications (re-adds the old death sound!)
+* Painless support for Discord Rich Presence
+* Support for silent automatic FPS unlocking with [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker)
 * A customizable launcher (including dark theme!)
-* Persistent file modifications (re-adds the old death sound!)
 * Support for opting in to pre-release testing channels
-* Painless Discord Rich Presence support
-* Support for silent automatic FPS unlocking with [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker)

 ## Installing
 Download the [latest release of Bloxstrap](https://github.com/pizzaboxer/bloxstrap/releases/latest), and run it.
 Configure your preferences if needed, and install.
 That's about it!